Social Democratic Workers' Party (Netherlands)

 The Social Democratic Workers' Party (Sociaal-Democratische Arbeiderspartij, SDAP) was a socialist political party in the Netherlands existing from 1894 to 1946.
-Originating from a split in the prior Social Democratic League, the party was a predecessor of the current social democratic Labour Party.
+Originating from a split in the prior Social Democratic League, the party was a predecessor of the social democratic Labour Party.

 History

 1893–1904

 The SDAP was founded by members of the Social Democratic League (SDB) after a conflict between anarchist and reformist factions.
 During the SDB party conference of 1893 in Groningen, a majority voted to stop participating in the elections.
 They were afraid that the parliamentary work would drift the socialists away from what socialism was really about.
 A minority of members led by Pieter Jelles Troelstra tried to prevent this, and later left the party in order to found a new party.
 The foundation of a new party was controversial within the socialist movement, because Troelstra was seen as a bourgeois force who had destroyed the unity of the SDB and the socialist movement.
 When the anarchist elements began to take full control of the SDB, important regional social democratic figures joined the group around Troelstra.
 Together they formed a group called "the twelve apostles".
 The twelve apostles nearly all came from the provinces of Friesland and Groningen or from large cities like Amsterdam and Rotterdam, and most were intellectual-type men like teachers, vicars or lawyers.
 That is why SDB members and other socialists mockingly called the SDAP not a workers' party but a teachers' (Dutch: Schoolmeesters), vicars (Dutch: Dominees) and lawyers (Dutch: Advocaten) party still forming the acronym SDAP.